Worship arrangements following reopening - Updated

-- We will also need to ask you to give your name and contact details for Public Health England's contact and trace service, or use the NHS Covid-19 App.
-Your details will be held by the church and destroyed after 21 days unless PHE
+- You are encouraged to use the NHS Covid-19 App.
+We will still record your name and contact details for Public Health England's contact and trace service.
+These details will be held by the church and destroyed after 21 days unless PHE

 requests them, in which case we will comply.
 (We recognise that under GDPR, you are not required to supply these details, and you will not be refused entry if you decline to provide them.)